Village Theater Orange

 1140 N. Tustin Avenue,

-The Village Theatre opened as the Villa Theatre in August of 1966 and has always remained an independent.
+The Village Theatre opened as the Villa Theatre on August 5, 1966 and has always remained an independent.

 In 1995 it was taken over by Todd and Cathy Blood and family who have become one of Orange County’s largest independent operators by leasing venues left vacant by larger chains.